GDSC-JSCOE/Competitive-Programming/CONTRIBUTING.md

     Step 6 : Pull the latest changes from upstream into your local repository Step 7 : Create a new branch
-    Step 8 : Make changes in your local repository Step 9 : Commit your changes
+    Step 8 : Make changes in your local repository Step 9 : Edit code in answer section of .json file Step 10 : Commit your changes
-    Step 10 : Push your changes to your fork
+    Step 11 : Push your changes to your fork

 #                 Begin the pull request!!!